TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-plugins.md

 This tutorial will take between 10-15 minutes.

-We'll be using Tyk's getting started repo to set up your development environment.
+We'll be using Tyk's getting started repo, https://github.com/TykTechnologies/custom-go-plugin, to get you up and running with a fully working Tyk custom go plugin.

 {{< tabs_start >}}
 {{< tab_start "Self-Managed" >}}